umacabal/umaring/README.md

 It is a collection of personal websites, blogs, and other web pages.

 ## How to join
-1. Add your website to the members.json and submit a pull request.
+1. Add your website to the members.toml and submit a pull request.
 2. Once accepted make sure to add the webring to your website in some way.

 ### Using our script